kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

   * **Limitation:** Lacks failover; traffic is dropped if no local endpoint exists.

-Note that while the initial proposal of InternalTrafficPolicy proposed a Local policy, it was dropped later on.
+Note that while the initial proposal of InternalTrafficPolicy proposed a `PreferLocal` policy, it was dropped later on.
 This meant that now TopologyAwareRouting in conjunction with InternalTrafficPolicy didn’t exactly allow users to express a much desired use case from topologyKeys which is "prefer node-local, failover to same zone, then route anywhere" While this